Hyperphantasia: Co-morbidity

-Vivid imagery has been correlated to several mood disorders, particularly anxiety, obsessive–compulsive disorder, major depressive disorder, and bipolar disorder, and having hyperphantasia may exacerbate symptoms of such disorders by subserving ruminating thoughts as well as acting as an "emotional amplifier".
+Vivid imagery has been correlated to several mood disorders, particularly anxiety, obsessive–compulsive disorder, major depressive disorder, and bipolar disorder.
+Having hyperphantasia may worsen symptoms of such disorders by increasing ruminating thoughts, as well as acting as an "emotional amplifier".
 For example, vivid "flash-forwards" to suicidal acts may increase occurrences of suicide.

-The vividness of mental imagery has a key role in the development and continuation of intrusive memories, so for those with PTSD, having hyperphantasia is a substantial risk factor.
+The vividness of mental imagery has a key role in the development and continuation of intrusive memories, so for those with post-traumatic stress disorder (PTSD), having hyperphantasia is a substantial risk factor.
 Both schizophrenia and Parkinson's disease also may be aggravated by hyperphantasia, as high levels of vivid imagery predict the severity of visual hallucinations.
 In fact, it is possible that hyperphantasia is a "trait maker" for schizophrenia, with both disorders being associated with a smaller primary visual cortex.
 Individuals with schizophrenia have a 25% volume reduction of their primary visual cortex (V1) and its total number of neurons.

 Additionally, a 2008 study found a connection between hyperphantasia and synesthesia.
 Sampling a large group of synesthetes, they found that individuals with synesthesia reported more vivid mental images than control groups.